fruitbox12/NeuRacle/README.md

 **Single point of failure**: The data feeding system is decentralized, there is no single point of failure.

+**Slow finality after Cerberus**: With Cerberus where all validators can make data feed transactions in parallel, as long as NeuRacle has >2/3 truthful validators with required network hosting performance, datas will be finalized right after round start.

 ### What bad things might happend on NeuRacle?

 **Security, Liveness Break**: NeuRacle has the same Sybil Resistance as Radix Network, malicious entities will need >1/3 staked value to break liveness, >2/3 staked value to really conduct a meaningful attack.
 Based on game-theory, that attack will really hard and costly.
 With sharded NeuRacle, the validator sets, as well as the data sources they may validate in the next round will all be randomized, make an attack become almost impossible.